-The economic wealth or well-being of a nation thus does not certainly rely upon the meagre ownership or possession of resources; the point is how these resources are utilized in causing a flow of manufacturing and how, as a result, income and wealth are caused from that procedure.
+The economic wealth or well-being of a nation thus does not certainly rely upon the meagre ownership or possession of resources; the point is how these resources are utilised in causing a flow of manufacturing and how, as a result, income and wealth are caused from that procedure.

 What are Final Goods?

 Each manufacturer of goods plans to sell their output.
-From the smallest articles like buttons or pins to the biggest ones like helicopters, automobiles, machinery or any saleable service like that of the lawyer, the doctor or the financial counsellor – the commodities and services manufactured are to be sold to the customers.
+It can range from small articles like buttons or pins to the bigger ones like helicopters, automobiles, machinery or any other services like that of the lawyer, the doctor or the financial counsellor – the commodities and services are manufactured for selling to the customers.
 The customer may, in turn,

 What are Consumer Goods?

-The above mentioned is the concept that is explained in detail about Basic Concepts of Macroeconomics.
+The above mentioned is the concept that is explained in detail about the Basic Concepts of Macroeconomics.
 To know more, stay tuned to BYJU’S.